valflrt/fractal_rndr/README.md

 # How to install

-If you have cargo installed:
+If you have [cargo](https://doc.rust-lang.org/cargo/) installed:

 ```
 cargo install fractal_rndr
 ```

-Otherwise, you can download the latest executable from the [releases tab](https://github.com/valflrt/fractal_rndr/releases/latest).
+> You can also download executables for older versions [from github](https://github.com/valflrt/fractal_rndr/releases/latest).

 # How to use